DavidRieman/WheelMUD/docs/Development/Eventing.md

 It would also be a shame if a developer of a cool piece of interactivity had to build it as a spaghetti mess of modifications to dozens of existing Core code files: This would be very difficult to package up and share with others successfully, which would dampen community sharing and the pace of technological advancement.

 ## Example: Mini-Game
-Let's suppose a developer built MyMiniGameBehavior, which a world builder can attach to a game board Thing to be placed in a room in the game, which exposes a set of "context commands" to characters in the room, including one to join other players to get in on the next round.
+Let's suppose a developer is building MyMiniGameBehavior, for world builders to attach to `Thing` representing the game board.
+This `Thing` would be placed in a room, and will expose a set of "context commands" to characters in the room, including one to join other players on the next round.
 The behavior sends output to the players frequently each round.

-The developer should be able to build this behavior into a small library that can be compiled and "dropped in" to an existing MUD (picked up through MEF extensibility) and immediately available to their world builders to put on an in-game table Thing.
+The developer should be able to build this behavior into a small library that can be compiled and "dropped in" to an existing MUD (picked up through MEF extensibility) and immediately available to their world builders to put on an in-game table `Thing`.

 Thematically, it doesn't make sense for this approach to allow the players to walk away in the middle of the game, to go off and do combat while still receiving output from the game room that they already left, or walking back in an hour later and instantly being part of the game again, etc. There can be any number of reasons the player suddenly tries to leave (such as being teleported out or having "follow" mode on while their leader comes in and out of the room...)
 So either MyMiniGameBehavior will want to make you forfeit when you do leave, or block requests to leave with a message like "You have to `forfeit` to leave the game."

-The former can be accomplished by subscribing to OnMovementEvents.
-On receipt, if the Thing is leaving and is a player in the game, force them to forfeit.
+The former can be accomplished by subscribing to `OnMovementEvents`.
+On receipt, if the `Thing` is leaving and is a player in the game, force them to forfeit.
-The latter can be accomplished by subscribing to OnMovementRequests.
-On receipt, if the Thing is requesting to leave but is a player in the game, Cancel the request with the message about the forfeit context command.
+The latter can be accomplished by subscribing to `OnMovementRequests`.
+On receipt, if the `Thing` is requesting to leave but is a player in the game, Cancel the request with the message about the forfeit context command.

 ## Example: Jail
 An administrative "jail" command would likely want to teleport a player straight to a special jail room, regardless of whether they were considered immobile from some other system.